|Pathway||UCAS code||Mode||Duration||Start date|

-The Broader Curriculum module gives you an introduction to the foundation subjects, along with a basic knowledge and understanding of their teaching and learning.
-The foundation subjects are:
+This module gives you an introduction to the broader curriculum subjects, along with a basic knowledge and understanding of their teaching and learning.
+The broader curriculum subjects are:

 The early years (Foundation Stage / Key Stage 1) specialism enables you to examine the philosophies underpinning the play based and formal approaches to learning and teaching.
 You will also experience and explore planning and assessment in the Foundation Stage and the issues and challenges that arise when supporting children through the transition between different phases of education.